TitoGrine/QueueList/README.md

 ### Level 2

-Now you will add 2 new methods to our `QueueList`:
+Now you will add 2 new methods to our `player`:

-- `add`: enable us to add one or more items at the end of the `QueueList`
+- `add`: enable us to add one or more items at the end of the `player`
--  `removeAt`: enable us to remove an item anywhere in `QueueList`
+-  `removeAt`: enable us to remove an item anywhere in `player`

 ### Level 3

-Here we go, now you can use and deserialize the `data/tracks.json` to fill the QueueList.
+Here we go, now you can use and deserialize the `data/tracks.json` to fill the player.
 To do so, we recommend using the `kotlinx-serialization-json` library (Available [here](https://github.com/Kotlin/kotlinx.serialization)), but if you are more familiar with another one, feel free to use it.